Right to rent check UK: How to check a tenant’s right to rent

 Additionally, if a tenant sublets their property, they take on the role of a landlord for the subtenant and are responsible for checking the right to rent of anyone they sublet to.

-How to check someone’s right to rent
+How to check a tenant’s right to rent

 To verify a tenant’s right to rent, landlords can follow these steps: